Miller’s main COMPOSER PAGE is here, with soundfiles and descriptions of compositions.

 Music entirely organized by natural phenomena (vines on garage wall).
 Nearly 100% non-concert pitch: prepared piano, continuous glissandi in strings.
 No agreed upon pulse.

 Premier: June, 2013, at the New England Conservatory’s SICPP (Summer Institute for Contemporary Performance Practice) Iditarod concert.

 Music entirely organized by natural phenomena (slowed down crushing of a dried maple leaf).
 No agreed upon pulse.
-No concert pitch.
+No concert pitch (strings are entirely prepared).

 The Davis Square Symphony – Music and Film (for full orchestra):

-Music entirely organized by natural phenomena (traffic patterns in Davis Square, Somerville, MA), but utilizing the 12-note system to evoke emotional responses: this is a deliberate populist work requiring no extreme abstract leaps in listening.
+Music entirely organized by natural phenomena (traffic patterns in Davis Square, Somerville, MA), but utilizing modes and scales to evoke emotional responses: this is a deliberate populist work requiring no extreme abstract leaps in listening.
 Agreed upon pulse (based on 1 second) required to sync to the film.